 Monday, April 4

 Did you know that little packet of sugar you use each day comes from a kind of grass?
-A grass that grow up to nineteen feet high?
+Grass that grow up to nineteen feet high?
 Though it can grow quite tall and thick as well, sugar cane is still considered a grass.

 Ribbon cane syrup used to be made in the south years back from a special kind of sugar cane.
 It was boiled down similarly to how maple syrup is made up north.
 Growing sugar cane takes a warm, wet climate.
 If you have a wet area where you'd like a tall plant that makes a landscaping statement, try sugar cane plume grass in our mail order catalog.